qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasterterrainanalysis.rst

 Relief
 ------
 Creates a shaded relief layer from digital elevation data.
-You can specify manually all the relief color or you can let the algorithm choose automatically all the relief classes.
+You can specify the relief color manually, or you can let the algorithm choose automatically all the relief classes.

 .. figure:: img/relief.png
    :align: center